Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

 Top 10 Cadillac Classics

 It is impossible to talk about luxury cars without mentioning the Cadillac.
 Being one of the oldest automobile brands in the world, the Cadillac is associated with affluence, style and reliability.
-Even though pop culture and celebrities have popularized Cadillac as a brand, its innovativeness and reliability cannot be questioned.
+Pop culture and celebrities have popularised Cadillac as a brand, and its innovativeness and reliability cannot be questioned.

-From the onset Cadillac established itself as the premier luxury carmaker in the US market and by the time General Motors acquired the company in 1909, it was already a popular brand.
+From the onset Cadillac established itself as a premier luxury carmaker in the US market and by the time General Motors acquired the company in 1909, it was already a popular brand.

 Indeed Cadillac has been a pioneer of several innovations in the automobile industry.
 It set the foundations for modern day mass production of cars and introduced full electrical systems as well as steel roofs.
 In addition, Cadillac also developed three engines, the most notable one being the V8 that would later raise the standards for the US automotive industry.

 In 1908, Cadillac demonstrated to the world the interchangeability of its component parts during a reliability test and became the first American vehicle to win the prestigious Dewar Trophy in the UK.
 This birthed Cadillac’s slogan “Standard of the World” and in 1912 it won the trophy again for installing an electric starting and lighting system in a production car.
-We examine the top 7 Cadillacs that have influenced the automotive industry not just in America but the world at large.
+We examine the top 7 Cadillacs that have influenced the automotive industry.

 1998-present Cadillac Escalade